viktorvishyn369/PhotoLynk/README.md

 If you choose **StealthCloud**, you do not need to download/install the server app.

-1. Install the PhotoSync mobile app.
+1. Install the PhotoLynk mobile app.
 2. Select **StealthCloud** inside the app.
 3. Start backing up.